HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 Third-party scripts are also least likely to be served without any compression at all: 12% of third-party scripts have neither Gzip nor Brotli applied, compared to 19% of first-party scripts.

-It's worth taking a closer look those scripts that _don't_ have compression applied.
+It's worth taking a closer look at those scripts that _don't_ have compression applied.
 Compression becomes more efficient in terms of savings the more content it has to work with.
 In other words, if the file is tiny, sometimes the cost of compressing the file doesn't outweight the miniscule reduction in file size.

 {{ figure_markup(
   caption="Percent of uncompressed third-party JavaScript requests under 5 KB.",